Tushar-Naik/string-extractor/README.md

 ```

-The following shows a more complicated usecase where you want to extract from several blueprints.
+The following shows a more complicated use-case where you want to extract from several blueprints.
 Note that the first match that happens, will be the exrtaction result
 ```java
 extractor = new BulkStringExtractor(
         ImmutableList.of(